-Berberine is a great supplement for many people.
+Berberine is a great supplement, especially reducing blood sugar.
 Check out this pretty comprehensive post on how berberine can help you.

 - What is Berberine?

 - 7) Berberine is Anti-Cancer

 - 8) Berberine Improves Cholesterol Stats